Ben-Oren/ben-oren.github.io/_posts/2018-10-1-Figuring-Out-Pyplot-and-Matplotlib-Once-and-for-All.md

 ## Pyplot objects

-Let's use this graph to see what pyplot is doing 'under the hood'
+Let's use this graph to see what else pyplot is doing

 ```python